Qumulo/docs/administrator-guide/s3-api/managing-access-to-s3-buckets.md

 ## How S3 Bucket Permissions Work in Qumulo Core
-To process an S3 API request, Qumulo Core performs one or more file system operation.
+To process an S3 API request, Qumulo Core performs one or more file system operations.
 Qumulo Core processes these operations by checking the user's access against the access control lists (ACLs) for each file that is part of the request.

-For authenticated requests signed with [Amazon Signature Version 4]({{site.s3.docs.signatureV4}})), Qumulo Core maps the access key ID in the request to its corresponding [auth ID](creating-managing-s3-access-keys.html#auth-id), and then processes the request as that user.
-Qumulo Core processes unsigned, anonymous requests as the `Guest` user, to whom all modifying operations are forbidden.
+For authenticated requests signed with [Amazon Signature Version 4]({{site.s3.docs.signatureV4}}), Qumulo Core maps the access key ID in the request to its corresponding [auth ID](creating-managing-s3-access-keys.html#auth-id), and then processes the request as that user.
+Qumulo Core processes unsigned, anonymous requests as the `Guest` user.

 While Qumulo Core processes an S3 request, the ownership of any newly created files and directories belongs to the user that makes the request.
-These files and directories inherit access control entries (ACE) from their parents (this process is the same for all protocols).
+These files and directories inherit access control entries (ACEs) from their parents (this process is the same for all protocols).

 <a id="anonymous-access"></a>
 ## Enabling Anonymous Access for an S3 Bucket
-Your users might need to make [read-only S3 API requests]({{site.s3.docs.signatureV4}}) to individual S3 buckets for operations that require plain HTTPS access to a bucket's contents, for example by using the `wget` command or a browser.
-To allow read-only access, you must enable anonymous access to specific buckets.
+In certain cases, it might be more practical to allow anonymous (unauthenticated) requests to access the contents of S3 buckets, for example, if you want to let users access objects from the S3 bucket by using a web browser or if the number of users who need read access is very large.
+In such cases, when you enable anonymous access to an S3 bucket, you allow [read-only operations]({{site.s3.docs.signatureV4}} for unauthenticated requests.

 {% include important.html content="Anonymous requests can never perform modifying operations.
 Qumulo Core requires all modifying operations on an S3 bucket to be authenticated." %}